bathtub/heartbreaking/heartbreaking.md

 It is also why the FIPS 140-2 validation program is fundamentally misguided: one cannot "certify" against unknown, future attack vectors.
 Maybe if you have powers of supernatural prescience.
 Instead, all it does is:
  - Give everyone a false sense of security; encourage complacence.
  - Divert time and resources.
- - Scream "exploit me".
+ - Screams "exploit me".
 The first step to winning a war: do not get shot and killed.
 The first step to not getting shot: do not paint target on back.

 **Edit: this is same point made (much more saliently and eloquently, and with the qualifications to do so) by [Steve Marquess, here.](http://veridicalsystems.com/blog/secure-or-compliant-pick-one).
 I would consider that post to now be _required reading_.**